-DBS samples are not a replacement for venous-collected samples as the sensitivity for detecting HCV RNA from DBS is lower than from EDTA plasma- and serum-collected samples.
-Use of DBS for HCV RNA testing should only be considered when standard methods are not possible.
+DBS samples are not a replacement for venous-collected samples as the sensitivity for detecting HCV RNA from DBS is lower than venous-collected specimens.

-Place specimen in a biohazard bag and seal.
-It is recommended to ship specimens for testing to PHO Laboratory immediately after collection or processing to avoid delays in testing.
-Whole blood that has not been centrifuged must be received at PHO Laboratory within 6 hours of collection, before 2:00 p.m.
+Place the specimen in a biohazard bag and seal it.
+To avoid delays in testing, it is recommended to ship specimens for testing to PHO’s laboratory immediately after collection or processing.
+Whole blood that has not been centrifuged must be received at PHO’s laboratory within 24 hours of collection, before 2:00 p.m.
 Monday - Friday.
-Serum stored at 2°C - 8°C must be shipped with ice packs within 6 days of separation.
-Frozen serum must be shipped on dry ice.
+Serum stored at 2°C to 8°C must be shipped with ice packs within 3 days of separation.
+Frozen serum specimens must be shipped on dry ice.

-Filter cards containing DBS specimens should be shipped to the PHO Laboratory in individual resealable bags containing a desiccant sachet.
-When the sample is appropriately prepared, it will be stable at room temperature for 30 days.
+Filter cards containing DBS specimens should be shipped to PHO’s laboratory in individual re-sealable bags containing a desiccant sachet.
+When the sample is appropriately prepared, it will be stable at room temperature for up to 30 days.
 Do not refrigerate samples.
 Do not ship on weekends.

-Shipping of specimens shall be done by TDG certified individuals in accordance with TDG regulations.
+Shipping of specimens should be done by Transportation of Dangerous Goods (TDG) certified individuals in accordance with TDG regulations.

 Test Frequency and Turnaround Time (TAT)

-Hepatitis C RNA viral load testing for serum and DBS is performed daily Monday to Friday.
-Turnaround time is up to 6 days from receipt by PHO Laboratory.
+HCV RNA viral load testing for serum and DBS is performed daily Monday to Friday.
+Turnaround time is up to 6 business days from receipt by PHO’s laboratory.

-Specimens for HCV RNA viral load are tested using Roche cobas® HCV Quantitative Assay on the cobas® 6800/8800 system.
+Specimens for HCV RNA viral load are tested using the Roche cobas® HCV Assay on the cobas® 8800 system.
 The cobas® HCV assay is an in vitro nucleic acid amplification test for the quantitation of HCV in serum of HCV-infected individuals.
 The assay detects HCV genotypes 1-6.

-1Based on internal validation studies performed at PHO Laboratory, HCV RNA testing conducted on DBS is less sensitive than venous-collected samples.
-The lower limit of detection (LLOD) of HCV RNA using two DBS per test (103 IU/mL) is approximately 1.6 to 2.0 logs higher than a concomitantly tested EDTA plasma or serum sample (LLOD = 15 IU/mL); thus, DBS samples should NOT be used to rule out active HCV infection or to determine whether a patient on treatment has achieved an undetectable HCV RNA level.
+1Based on internal validation studies performed at PHO’s laboratory, HCV RNA testing conducted on DBS is less sensitive than venous-collected samples.
+The lower limit of detection (LOD) of HCV RNA using one DBS per test is 1000 IU/mL; thus, DBS samples should NOT be used to rule out active HCV infection or to determine whether a patient on treatment has achieved an undetectable HCV viral load.